jouellnyc/UART/esp01s-flash/README.md

 The easiest way to do this is with a [Programmer](https://www.amazon.com/gp/product/B08QMMGZLB/) like this.
 You would just plug in the ESP01 and hold down the button on the programmer to put it into flash mode.
 That will short gpio01 to ground.

+That being the case, there are usb based esp01 'adapters' that look just like the programmer but do not have buttons on the side to connect ground to gpio0.
+The net effect is you can get a REPL easily, but you cannot flash the esp01 with it.

-That being the case, you could create your own 'programmer':
-If you connect GND to GPIO01 with some dupont jumpers you can create the same affect:
+That being the case, you could create your own 'programmer'.
+If you connect GND to GPIO01 with some dupont jumpers on that USB device you can create the same affect:

 The downside is you may have to swap out the crossed jumpers for straight jumpers if you want to acess the REPL post your flashing.